 Alumni who live in, or are visiting, the St. Louis area are welcome to use the Covenant Seminary Library.
-Fill out this form, or ask at the circulation desk to get a free alumni card.
+You can stop by the library and ask at the circulation desk to get a free alumni card.
 With this card, you may check out books from our collection (unfortunately, we cannot extend to you MOBIUS or interlibrary loan privileges).
 Also, feel free to make use of our full collection of journal databases and e-books while you’re on campus.

 Online Resources on the Alumni Portal

 The Library is pleased to provide our alumni with continued access to a selection of journal databases and e-books.
 Access to these resources is provided through the Alumni Portal, rather than the Library website.
 If you don’t yet have your Alumni Portal login, request access.

 - Atla Religion Database with AtlaSerials – The premier index in the field of religion and theology, which includes a growing collection of full-text content.
 Search for articles, essays, and reviews based on topic or Scripture citation.
 Includes the full archive of Presbyterion.